Sa Coma

 Sa Coma majorca

-OIT Sa Coma
+Sa Coma Attractions

 The Golf Paradis is a 54 hole mini golf complex that offers a choice of three very different 18 hole courses, although you will be allocated a specific course on buying the ticket in an attempt to minimise waiting time during play.
 The courses are all set in lush gardens with waterfalls, palm trees, lakes and even a windmill, and costs approximately 5€ per round of 18 holes.
 Contact details are: